Add Bullara Station Stay to Your Next Exmouth Visit

 If you don’t already know, the blue tree is a national project that is rolling out across Australia to raise awareness for mental health.
 For me as a parent I was delighted that my children were able to take part in this project, I was able to talk about mental illness in a way that was inviting, open and laid back, while painting the tree that represented the movement of this particular topic.

-Does Bullara Station Have Powered and Unpowered Sites?
+All about Bullara Station Camping- Powered and Unpowered Sites?

-For power we had our van set up on solar and we used a generator during the day for our air conditioner but on those hot balmy nights with no breeze is when you can really feel the heat.
+For power we had our van set up on solar and we used a generator during the day for our air conditioner but on those hot balmy nights with no breeze is when you can really feel the outback Bullara Station stay heat.

-Bullara says no drinking water available but I ran the bore water through our filtered taps for more than three weeks.
+Bullara Station states they have no drinking water available but I ran the bore water through our filtered taps for more than three weeks.
 I spoke to the staff who had been living here for more than seven years and they had also been running this water through their tanks.
 They were all for it and so was I!

 The water is artesian bore water which is drinkable water but just doesn’t pass the standard from the water board.